My Grandmother mtDNA Haplogroup A2 Paternal Native American

 Mitochondrial Eve is defined as the woman who was the matrilineal most recent common ancestor for all living humans.
 Mitochondrial Eve is estimated to have lived between 140,000 and 200,000 years ago,[43][44] Mitochondrial Eve is the most recent common matrilineal ancestor, not the most recent common ancestor.[45][46]

 When studying human mitochondrial DNA (mtDNA) haplogroups, the results indicated until recently that Indigenous Amerindian haplogroups, including haplogroup X, are part of a single founding east Asian population.
 It also indicates that the distribution of mtDNA haplogroups and the levels of sequence divergence among linguistically similar groups were the result of multiple preceding migrations from Bering Straits populations.[22][47]
-All Indigenous Amerindian mtDNA can be traced back to five haplogroups, ABC,D and X.[48] More specifically, indigenous Amerindian mtDNA belongs to sub-haplogroups that are unique to the Americas and not found in Asia or Europe: A2, B2, C1, D1, and X2a (with minor groups C4c, D2, D3, and D4h3).[47]
+All Indigenous Amerindian mtDNA can be traced back to five haplogroups, A, B, C,D and X.[48] More specifically, indigenous Amerindian mtDNA belongs to sub-haplogroups that are unique to the Americas and not found in Asia or Europe: A2, B2, C1, D1, and X2a (with minor groups C4c, D2, D3, and D4h3).[47]
 This suggests that 95% of Indigenous Amerindian mtDNA is descended from a minimal genetic founding female population, comprising sub-haplogroups A2, B2, C1b, C1c, C1d, and D1.[48]
 The remaining 5% is composed of the X2a, D2, D3, C4, and D4h3 sub-haplogroups.[47][48]

 X is one of the five mtDNA haplogroups found in Indigenous Amerindian peoples.
 Unlike the four main American mtDNA haplogroups (A, B, C and D), X is not at all strongly associated with east Asia.[5]
 Haplogroup X genetic sequences diverged about 20,000 to 30,000 years ago to give two sub-groups, X1 and X2.
 X2's subclade X2a occurs only at a frequency of about 3% for the total current indigenous population of the Americas.[5]
 However, X2a is a major mtDNA subclade in North America; among theAlgonquian peoples, it comprises up to 25% of mtDNA types.[49][50]
 It is also present in lower percentages to the west and south of this area — among the Sioux (15%), the Nuu-chah-nulth (11%–13%), the Navajo (7%), and the Yakama (5%).[51]
 Haplogroup X is more strongly present in the Near East, the Caucasus, and Mediterranean Europe.[51]
 The predominant theory for sub-haplogroup X2a's appearance in North America is migration along with A, B, C, and D mtDNA groups, from a source in the Altai Mountains of central Asia.[52][53][54][55]